Select Page

 I’m sorry, but I never want to be in a band that plays a song note for note every time.
 I would be bored to tears if I had to do that.
 I love the blues because I never have to play the same thing twice.
 It’s pure creation-time every time I take a lead.

 But that doesn’t mean it has no structure.
 Great blues songs follow a very specific structure and chord progression.
-Yes it’s very simple, but it’s that very simplicity that forces you to have to come up with something new.
+Yes it’s very simple, but it’s that very simplicity that forces you to come up with something new.

 And once you learn some specific songs and styles, you begin to realize there’s a right way and a wrong way to play that style.
 A Chicago shuffle, and a West Coast flat-tire shuffle are very different and playing them correctly means understanding the correct phrasing to make it work.
 It’s about respecting the style yet adding something new.